adikari/dotfiles/README.md

 ## Dependencies

 Currently this dotfiles depends on the following.
-If you have dependencies missing you will asked to install it during installation.
+If you have dependencies missing you will be asked to install it during installation.

 ### Mandatory
 1. Vim 7.4 with python support